Code1-SecB/Code_1_FA18/week-04/README.md

 - [not](https://processing.org/reference/logicalNOT.html)

 ### Reading
-Read FORM+CODE Ch.3 and submit a 100+ word response on Canvas
+Read FORM+CODE Ch.3 and submit a 100+ word response on Canvas.